jliujack/yellowcake/content/posts/2021-08-16-debt-collection-how-to-get-your-money-back-legally-in-china.md

 If you have Chinese friends, you can ask your friend to help you check the information of the Chinese partner.
 Or you may engage a lawyer in China to conduct the due diligence for you, especially for deals with a large amount of money.
 This will guarantee that you are dealing with a legitimate company instead of a scammer.
 In addition, without the correct registered information of the Chinese company name, it will increase the difficulty to file lawsuit against your Chinese partner to recover the money (if necessary).

-2.Signing a written contract with your Chinese party
+**2.Signing a written contract with your Chinese counter party**

-Compared with sending a few emails or several WhatsApp messages, signing a written contract included the following advantages:
+Compared with sending a few emails or several WhatsApp messages, signing a written contract includes the following advantages:

-1) a written contract can specify the details of the content mutually agreed by both parties.
+1. a written contract can specify the details of the content mutually agreed by both parties.
 It clearly sets forth the rights and obligations of both sides;

-2) once a dispute occurs and needs to be resolved in the later litigation or arbitration proceeding, it is more convenient for the judge or the arbitrator to check which party should be liable through a written contract.
+2. once a dispute occurs and needs to be resolved in the later litigation or arbitration proceeding, it is more convenient for the judge or the arbitrator to check which party should be liable through a written contract.
 Such a written document will serve the role as legal proof.

-According to Article 470 of Civil Code of the People's Republic of China, the content of a contract shall be agreed upon by the parties and generally contains the following clauses:
+According to Article 470 of *Civil Code of the People's Republic of China*, the content of a contract shall be agreed upon by the parties and generally contains the following clauses:

 ![](https://ucarecdn.com/f7af49ab-4a3b-45eb-bf7b-d69905b8e8f8/)

-Based on the Article 470 of Civil Code of the People's Republic of China, we would like to further address the details on how to prepare an enforceable written contract.
+Based on the Article 470 of *Civil Code of the People's Republic of China*, we would like to further address the details on how to prepare an enforceable written contract.

 Firstly, if both parties are about to enter into any type of contract, it is important to include point 1) to 6) listed above to specify the main agreement by both parties.